m7a/lp-gmusicradio/README.md

 The script can serve as an additional inspiration for users intending to perform their own gmusicbrowser automation.

-File `print_albums.erl` contains a subset of the gmusicradio code to print out a listing of all different album titles found in the gmbrc.
-This is a hack that I used to check whether my CD collection was (loosely) in sync with the gmusicbrowser database -- gmusicbrowser itself does not seem to offer any export.
+There are additional parameters to `gmusicradio` that can be used to generate M3U playlists or print a list of all albums in the `gmbrc`.
+Refer to the script's source code for details.

 Future Directions
 =================